|

 Jar of bacon grease.

-Oh, the wonders of bacon grease!
+Oh, the wonders of bacon grease.

-Note: keep in mind that bacon itself is processed meat, so it is important to limit or for some completely eliminate it in the diet.
+Note: Keep in mind that bacon itself is processed meat, so it is important to limit it or for some completely eliminate it in the diet.
 Some people have to avoid it altogether.
 This post is strictly for informational purposes and since none of us at southernplate.com are dieticians, doctors, or nutritionists we always encourage you to follow your health professional’s guidance about what the best diet is for you.

 The same goes for cooking with homemade bacon grease.
 It’s probably not a great idea to use straight-up bacon fat with every meal you make that needs oil.
 You could if you are allowed to in your eating plan use it when you are sauteing vegetables or in baking and combine it with a dash of olive oil or coconut oil too.